Chapter 10: Alkenes and Alkynes

 Figure 10.2e Mechanism: Electrophilic addition of HBr to 2-methylpropene

-When the new bond is formed between the double bond carbon and hydrogen in the first step, the hydrogen could possibly be bonded with either carbon, as shown in path (a) and (b), and carbocations with a different structure will be produced.
-It is obvious that the tertiary carbocation formed in path (a) is much more stable than the primary carbocation in path (b) and will be produced preferably.
+When the new bond is formed between the double bond carbon and hydrogen in the first step, the hydrogen could possibly be bonded with either carbon, as shown in paths (a) and (b), and carbocations with a different structure will be produced.
+It is obvious that the tertiary carbocation formed in the path (a) is much more stable than the primary carbocation in the path (b) and will be produced preferably.
 The tertiary carbocation is then attacked by the Br in the second step, which produces the product 2-bromo-2-methylpropane.
-It is the stability difference between two carbocations in the first step that accounts for the selective formation of 2-bromo-2-methylpropane of the overall reaction.
+It is the stability difference between two carbocations in the first step that accounts for the selective formation of 2-bromo-2-methylpropane in the overall reaction.

 Because the first step of the above reaction is the addition of an electrophile (H+) to the alkene, the reaction is called an electrophilic addition reaction.
 An electrophilic addition reaction is a characteristic type of reaction of alkenes, and several other addition reactions, as we will see later, also belong to this category.

 The two possible products of this reaction are constitutional isomers to each other.
-For the reaction in which two or more constitutional isomers could be obtained as products, but one predominates, the reaction is said to be a regioselective reactionRegio comes from Latin word regionem, which means direction.
+For the reaction in which two or more constitutional isomers could be obtained as products, but one predominates, the reaction is said to be a regioselective reactionRegio comes from the Latin word regionem, which means direction.
 The regioselectivity trend of the electrophilic addition of HX to alkenes was summarized as Markovnikov’s rule by Russian chemist Vladimir Markovnikov.
 One way to state Markovnikov’s rule is that in the addition of HX to an alkene, the hydrogen atom adds to the double bond carbon that has the greater number of hydrogen atoms.

 The underlying reasoning for Markovnikov’s rule is the stability of the carbocation intermediate involved in the reaction mechanism.
 It may seem easy to just memorize the rule or memorize the fact that 2-bromo-2-methylpropane is the product of the above reaction without understanding why.
 However, you would quickly notice that your memorization would be overwhelmed and mixed up with the many reactions coming up.
 The proper way to study organic reactions is to learn and understand the mechanism and unify the principles of the reactions based on mechanisms.
 The mastery of the contents will be much easier and a lot more fun in this way.